 My life is so different now to then.
 I don’t have a young family to juggle and I have written a lot of books since.
 These days it’s not unusual for me to write 50,000 words several months a year but I love the participation and community of Nano and I love getting that final novel for the year done.
 December is crazy, we all know that and I tend to ease off on the writing in favour of Christmas lunches and drinks with friends.

 I still know a few things work for me:

 I love writing a new book.
 LOVE IT!
 So the beginning is the easy part.
 To stay om track for NanNo you need to write 1667 words a day.
 I like to start with a few 3,00 even 5,000 word days and then I’m ahead and the pressure is off.

 Don’t stop at 1667 the recommended daily word count needed to reach your target.
 Aim to reach at least get to 2000 words a day.
 You’ll thank yourself mid-month.

 That’s where you set a timer for 20 minutes or 30 and just write.
 Three of those a day and I will make the 1667 easily.

 I don’t always plot my books.
 I’m a weirdo who sometimes just writes, sometimes plots an entire novel and sometimes gets to 15k and plots the rest.
 Heck, sometimes I make bullet points and just plot the next chapter.
 The bullet points mean I won’t start at the screen for an hour…I always have a scene I can write.

 - Remember, it’s a draft.

-This is not what gets published, it’s your first draft so it’s okay to write – add description later, check this character’s name/hair/eye colour, insert sex scene, research this bit and -MOVE ON.
-You can fill all that in later but don’t let it stop you from continuing to write.
+This is not what gets published, it’s your first draft, so it’s okay to write and leave things blank– add description later, check this character’s name/hair/eye colour, insert sex scene, research this bit and -MOVE ON.
+You can fill all that in later, but don’t let it stop you from continuing to write.